-This opera’s unfamiliarity in this country, allegedly, is its very German-ness, based, as its story is, on an old German folk legend well-known and accepted in Germany but alien, perhaps, to American sensibilities.
-More likely, however: Over the past 200 years or so, Italian operas written in that period seized the attention of international audiences particularly in the U.S., overshadowing the place Weber’s pioneering hold in the firmament of German music.
+This opera’s unfamiliarity in this country, allegedly, is its very German-ness.
+It’s based on an old German folk legend well-known and accepted in Germany but alien, perhaps, to American sensibilities.
+A more likely reason: Over the past 200 years or so, Italian operas written in that period seized the attention of international audiences particularly in the U.S., overshadowing the place Weber’s pioneering work holds in the firmament of German music.

-“Freischütz” and Weber’s other operas, including “Oberon”—based on Shakespeare’s “Midsummer Night’s Dream” and composed to an English language libretto—served as a bridge between Mozart and Wagner in the development of German opera.
+“Freischütz” and Weber’s other operas, including “Oberon”—based on a German poem vaguely related to the plot-line of Shakespeare’s “Midsummer Night’s Dream” and composed to an English language libretto—served as a bridge between Mozart and Wagner in the development of German opera.
 In addition, Weber’s many other works and his forward-looking orchestrations inspired many German composers including Wagner, but also extending to other major figures like Liszt and Berlioz.

 Weber’s original is not so much grand opera or comic opera as it is folk opera.
 It’s not light or ephemeral.
 But it is based on a down-to-earth story line involving peasants and tradesmen, not kings, queens or gods, a highly appropriate move during a time in Europe when, in that memorable observation from the comic strip “The Wizard of Id,” “The peasants are revolting.”